gcanti/fp-ts/docs/modules/Array.ts.md

 ## append

-Append an element to the end of a `ReadonlyArray`, creating a new `ReadonlyNonEmptyArray`.
+Append an element to the end of a `Array`, creating a new `NonEmptyArray`.

 **Signature**